API Clients

 - Scroll to Team API Clients.

-- Create a token and scope it to one or more sites in the current team.
+- Create a token and grant it access to one or more sites in the current team.

 - Copy the generated token immediately — it is shown once.